NICMx/Jool/doc/usr/mod-run-eam.md

 ## Jool

 {% highlight bash %}
-user@N:~# /sbin/modprobe jool_stateless pool4=<IPv4 prefix(es)> disabled
+user@N:~# /sbin/modprobe jool_stateless pool4=192.0.2.2 disable
-user@N:~# jool_stateless --eam --add 2001:db8::6/120 198.51.100.0/24
+user@N:~# jool_stateless --eam --add 2001:db8:6::/120 198.51.100.0/24
-user@N:~# jool_stateless --eam --add 2001:db8::4/120 192.0.2.0/24
+user@N:~# jool_stateless --eam --add 2001:db8:4::/120 192.0.2.0/24
 user@N:~# jool_stateless --enable
 {% endhighlight %}

 Unlike `pool6`, it is not practical to insert the EAM table in a single command, so we instruct Jool to start disabled.
 We then insert the EAM table rows, one by one, using the userspace application.
 When the table is complete, we tell Jool it can start translating traffic (`--enable`).

-Using `disabled` and `--enable` is not actually neccesary; Jool will naturally figure out that it cannot translate traffic until the EAM table and/or the IPv6 pool are populated.
+Using `disable` and `--enable` is not actually neccesary; Jool will naturally figure out that it cannot translate traffic until the EAM table and/or the IPv6 pool are populated.
 The reason why Jool was "forced" to remain disabled until the table was complete was so there wouldn't be a timespan where traffic was being translated inconsistently (ie. with a half-complete table).

 And again, the IPv6 prefix and the EAM table are not exclusive operation modes.
 Jool will always try to translate an address using EAM, and if that fails, fall back to using the prefix.
 Add `pool6` during the `modprobe` if you want this.